Llyggr/garyutils/README.md

 ## To load garyutils into your project -
 First, copy the source code and paste it into a file called "garyutils"
-In a program, preferably in startup, run os.loadAPI("garyutils")
+In a program, preferably in startup, run require("garyutils")
 Use garyutils.(insert function name here) whenever necessary

 ## Usage -